abirh2/ramadan-companion/docs/features.md

 ## 15. PWA Installation

 ### Purpose
-Enable users to install Ramadan Companion as a progressive web app on their devices for native app experience with offline support.
+Enable users to install Deen Companion as a progressive web app on their devices for native app experience with offline support.

 ### Implementation Status
 ✅ **Fully Implemented (V1.1)** - November 2024